yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 //-> ["@thecardguy", "@spencerx", "@avani", "@lorengray"]
 ```

-Side note: The lines starting with `//->` indicate the return value of the previous code; it's just a way to notate what happens after writing some code.
+Side note: The lines starting with `//->` indicate the return value of the previous code; it's a way to notate what happens after writing some code.

 <div class="try-it">
   <h2>🐣Check In & Discuss</h2>